 - a.
 Validating and verifying the overall efficiency of the executive management in implementing the operational directives and guidelines set up by the Board; - b.
 Evaluating and monitoring the adequacy of internal control systems and their efficiency; - c.
 Creating policies for safeguarding the Company's human, material and intellectual resources and assets.

-Among other competences stated in the Code of Corporate Governance principle, the Audit Committee enjoys the following competences:

-- Consideration and review of the internal audit system, and consequently submitting an annual written report outlining its opinion and recommendations; - Consideration of the internal audit reports and follow up remedial action with regard to the comments therein: - Providing recommendations to the Board vis-à-vis the appointment and removal of external auditors as well as specifying their fees; - Following up the work of the external auditors and approving any non-audit services which they are assigned during the audit process; - Consideration of the audit plan in conjunction with the external auditor and comment thereon; - Consideration and follow up of the comments of the external auditor on the financial statements; - Consideration of financial statements prior to their presentation to the Board, providing opinion and recommendations; - Consideration of the adopted accounting policy, providing opinion and recommendations thereon to the Board; - Determining the adequacy and sufficiency of the internal control systems, either through examining the regular reports of internal and external auditors or appointment of external consultants; - Overseeing the preparation of financial statements; - Serving as a communication channel between the Board, external auditors and the internal auditor; - Reviewing the details of all proposed RPTs, and providing appropriate recommendations to the Board; - Setting and reviewing the Company policies pertaining to risk management, taking into account the company's business, changes in market conditions and the company's investment and expansion tendencies and approach.
+Among other competences stated in the Code of Corporate Governance principle, the Audit Committee enjoys the following competences: - Consideration and review of the internal audit system, and consequently submitting an annual written report outlining its opinion and recommendations; - Consideration of the internal audit reports and follow up remedial action with regard to the comments therein; - Providing recommendations to the Board vis-à-vis the appointment and removal of external auditors as well as specifying their fees; - Following up the work of the external auditors and approving any non-audit services which they are assigned during the audit process; - · Consideration of the audit plan in conjunction with the external auditor and comment thereon; - · Consideration and follow up of the comments of the external auditor on the financial statements; - Consideration of financial statements prior to their presentation to the Board, providing opinion and recommendations; - Consideration of the adopted accounting policy, providing opinion and recommendations thereon to the Board: - Determining the adequacy and sufficiency of the internal control systems, either through examining the regular reports of internal and external auditors or appointment of external consultants; - · Overseeing the preparation of financial statements; - · Serving as a communication channel between the Board, external auditors and the internal auditor; - · Reviewing the details of all proposed RPTs, and providing appropriate recommendations to the Board; - Setting and reviewing the Company policies pertaining to risk management, taking into account the company's business, changes in market conditions and the company's investment and expansion tendencies and approach.

-The Audit Committee held the following meetings during the period from 1st January 2021 to 31st December 2021:
+The Audit Committee held the following meetings during the period from 1st January 2021 to 31st December 2022:

-Cisting for Attendance Name of Members Position Sitting fee (OMR) 08-02-2021 21-04-2021 29-07-2021 25-10-2021 Jean Francois Roberge Chairman 1,000 Present Present Provided Proxy Provided Proxy Nitin Bajaj Member 2,000 Pr Present Present Present Present Mustafa Ahmed Salman Member 3,000 Present Present Present + Proxy Present + Proxy TOTAL 6,000
+Name of Members Position Sitting Attendance Nume of Members Position fee (OMR) 08-02-2022 25-04-2022 25-07-2022 24-10-2022 Jean Francois Roberge Chairman 2,000 Present Present Present Present Nitin Bajaj Member 2,000 Present Present Present Present Mustafa Ahmed Salman Member 2,000 Present Present Present Present TOTAL 6,000

-The Audit Committee received sitting fees for their attendance for the period from 1st January 2021 to 31st December 2021, for an amount of OMR 6,000 (2020: OMR 6,000).
+The Audit Committee received sitting fees for their attendance for the period from 1st January 2021 to 31st December 2022, for an amount of OMR 6,000 (2021: OMR 6,000).